 By Eric Johnson

-In 1961, Israeli military engineers working on a road about twenty-two miles away from Jerusalem near Israel’s border with Jordan uncovered a burial tomb.
-Inside were drawings and inscriptions on the walls, including the Hebrew name for God (YHWH) and Jerusalem.
+In 1961, Israeli military engineers working on a road about twenty-two miles away from Jerusalem near Israel’s border with Jordan uncovered a burial tomb after the roof was damaged.
+Inside the cave were drawings and inscriptions on the walls, including the Hebrew name for God (YHWH) and Jerusalem.
 There were also pictures of boats on the walls.

-Because the cave resides near the ruins of a medieval Arab village that was known as Khirbet Beit Lei (pronounced “Bait Lay”), some Mormons began to call this “Beit Lehi,” speculating that this might be associated with the Book of Mormon prophet Lehi.
+Because the cave resides near the ruins of a medieval Arab village that was known as Khirbet Beit Lei (pronounced “Bait Lay”), about 20 miles southwest of Jerusalem, some Mormons began to call this site “Beit Lehi” and speculate that it might be associated with the Book of Mormon prophet Lehi described in the Book of Mormon (1 Nephi 8) and who supposedly sailed to the Americas from Israel around 590 BC.
 In addition, a local Bedouin named Mahmoud Ali Hassan Jaaoui told archaeologists how Lehi once lived at Beit Lei.
-Today many LDS tour groups make Beit Lei an important part of their itinerary.
+Today many LDS tour groups make Beit Lei an important part of their travel itinerary.

-In the 1980s, however, several Mormons began to publicly doubt the connection between Beit Lei and the Book of Mormon character Lehi.
-In 1982, Lamar C. Berrett disputed any connection between Beit Lei and Lehi in an article titled, “The So-Called Lehi Cave.”
-A few years later, amateur archaeologist William A. Johnson published an article called “Lessons Learned from Lehi’s Cave,” in the July 1985 issue of Sunstone magazine (pp. 27-30).
+Apparently, the message was understood by some Mormon scholars who began to publicly doubt the connection.
+In 1982, Lamar C. Berrett disputed any connection between Beit Lei and Lehi in an article titled “The So-Called Lehi Cave.”
+A few years later, amateur archaeologist William A. Johnson published “Lessons Learned from Lehi’s Cave” in the July 1985 issue of Sunstone magazine (pp. 27-30).
 In that piece he bemoaned the exaggeration made by Mormons regarding the site.
 Responding to these criticisms, Ginat and Skousen produced a 1986 video called The Lehi Cave that supported the connection and sold thousands of copies.

 - The Arabic word “Lei” means “bend” or “twist.”
 However, the Hebrew word “Lehi” means “jaw” or cheek.
 The etymology of these words is unique; the two words have no relationship with each other.